ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If two Claims have the same Claim name, the CoRIM triples instruct the Verifier on how these Claims are related.

-If multiple Claims have the same name and the measurement values are equivalent, they are considered *duplicates*.
+If multiple Claims have the same name and the measurement values (i.e., `measurement-values-map` codepoints and values) are equivalent, they are considered *duplicates*.
-Measurement values are duplicates if the `measurement-values-map` codepoints and values for each are equivalent.
 Duplicate claims SHOULD be omitted.

 If multiple Claims have the same name and `measurement-values-map` contains duplicate codepoints but the measurement values are not equivalent, then a Verifier SHALL report an error and stop validation processing.